Corellon Larethian: Dungeons & Dragons 4th edition (2008–2014)

-Dungeons & Dragons 5th edition (2014–)
+Dungeons & Dragons 5th edition (2014–present)

-The "blessed of Corellon" mechanic was introduced in 5th edition in Mordenkainen's Tome of Foes (2018).
+Corellon is included as a deity in the 5th Edition Player's Handbook (2014) where they are described as "androgynous".
+The sourcebook Mordenkainen's Tome of Foes (2018) has a chapter on elves which includes their origin story as creations of Corellon.
+This sourcebook also introduces the "blessed of Corellon" mechanic.
+Christian Hoffer of ComicBook.com highlighted that a major theme of this sourcebook is "that elves were once a mutable race.
+Their creator Corellon Larethian was an androgynous being and elves could originally change their forms at will".
+While no longer fully mutable, some elves are blessed by Corellon which means they can "choose their biological sex whenever they finish a long rest.
+These elves can choose to be male, female, or 'neither' based on their moods or feelings".

 Fictional description

 Relationships

 In many campaign settings, the elven pantheon of gods (also known as the Seldarine) consists of the leader Corellon Larethian, as well as Aerdrie Faenya, Deep Sashelas, Erevan Ilesere, Fenmarel Mestarine, Hanali Celanil, Labelas Enoreth, Rillifane Rallathil, Sehanine Moonbow, and Solonor Thelandira.
 Other elven gods may be present in different campaign settings.
 Corellon is considered to be foremost among the Seldarine.
 Corellon's consort is Sehanine Moonbow.
 Some myths claim that Corellon gave birth to the rest of the elven pantheon while in a female aspect, while others claim that Corellon fathered them with Sehanine Moonbow.
 Corellon raised Ye'Cind to the status of demigod by infusing him with a spark of Corellon's own power.

 Gruumsh One-Eye, god of the orcs, is the god's greatest enemy, because Corellon took his eye in an ancient battle.
 The entire orc pantheon hates Corellon intensely.
 Corellon also opposes the deities of the goblinoids.
 Corellon was also the one to banish the drow goddess Lolth (Araushnee in the Forgotten Realms setting) to the Abyss.
 For this, Corellon can count all evil drow gods as enemies.
 Because of the god's keen friendship with the Seelie Court, Corellon is often at odds with the Queen of Air and Darkness.
+In the Forgotten Realms, Corellon has most often been at odds with Cyric, Talos, Malar, and Moander.

 Corellon's truest friends are the rulers of the other demihuman pantheons: Moradin, Yondalla, and Garl Glittergold.
 Together, they work to ensure that the gods of the human and monstrous pantheons don't grow strong too quickly.
 Corellon is also allied with Cyrrollalee, Ehlonna, Emmantiensien, Oberon, Pelor, Skerrit, and Titania.
 Corellon is also on good terms with Vanathor, Bahamut's gold dragon advisor and bard.

-In the Forgotten Realms, Corellon has most often been at odds with Cyric, Talos, Malar, and Moander.